Study Abroad in Japan during Early Fall 2014!

 Location: UW Bothell and Ehime University, Matsuyama, Japan

-Program Directors: Matt DePies, Science & Technology, email@example.com, and Aspasea McKenna, Division of Enrollment Management, AMcKenna@uwb.edu
+Program Directors: Matt DePies, Science & Technology, firstname.lastname@example.org, and Krista Garg, Division of Enrollment Management, email@example.com

-Estimated Program Fee: $800, which covers local transportation, housing, most meals, and cultural activities in Japan
+Estimated Program Fee*: $500, which covers local transportation, housing, most meals, cultural activities in Japan, and administrative support.

-Fee does not include: autumn quarter tuition, airfare (~$1,250), travel insurance ($37), some meals in Japan, personal expenses at UW Bothell and while abroad
+Fee does not include: autumn quarter tuition, airfare (~$1,400), travel insurance ($40), some meals in Japan, personal expenses at UW Bothell and while abroad.

 This early fall course explores the lessons learned from the Japanese experience with nuclear power, starting with the path to Hiroshima and Nagasaki in August, 1945, and the subsequent development of nuclear power in Japan and around the world.
 It analyzes the broader concept of the nucleus and how it has dramatically altered our understanding of our place in the universe.
 The course also incorporates the cultural and social implications of nuclear power in Japan, as well as in the Pacific Northwest.